srahmatian/texture_classification/README.md

 # README #
-Using deep learning, we recognize different kind of textiles and classify captured images into valid and invalid groups.
+Using deep learning, different kinds of textiles are recognized, and their images are classified into valid and invalid groups.

-A deep learning approach and pytorch has been chosen to build the model. scikit-learn has been used to calculate some classification metrics like accuracy, precision, recall and f1_score.
+A deep learning approach based on pytorch has been chosen to build the model. scikit-learn has been used to calculate some classification metrics like accuracy, precision, recall and f1_score.
 It also have been used to plot ROC and precision-recall curves, and also for plotting confusion matrices.
 You can find all those metrics in the mlruns folder.

 Three famous deep models named efficientnet_v2_s, densenet121, resnext50_32x4d were adopted, changed and fine-tuned base on our task.
+You can download the fined-tuned models from here (https://drive.google.com/drive/folders/1VEi5Mp9H8lVL9RKfE_nLmphLcIjebuTn?usp=share_link), and then put them in this folder (hub/fine_tuned_models).

 MLFlow has been chosen to log parameters, metrics, checkpoints, figures during training and testing.
 You can find the logs for each model in the mlruns directory.